hobyst/flmidi-101/scripting/fl_midi_api.rst

 The FL Studio MIDI scripting API was introduced in FL Studio 20.7, and allows developers external to Image-Line to integrate MIDI devices with FL Studio.

-It is powered by a stripped down custom Python 3.6 interpreter.
+It is powered by a stripped down custom Python interpreter.
 The interpreter reads the scripts and interacts with the MIDI engine inside FL Studio as well as with some parts of the program itself, using Python as the language you use to interact with it, but it does not guarantee any kind of similarities with regular Python environments aside from that.
 It DOES NOT provide access to any kind of function, method or code that might alter the end user's PC in any way (it is suspected that it's due to security reasons).

+.. note:: As of today, the latest Python interpreter used by FL Studio is based on Python 3.9.x.
+If you are already experienced with
+          the Python programming language, then don't use language features not available in this version.

 FL Studio's MIDI scripting API uses an event-based model for code execution from MIDI scripts: code only gets executed when a certain event happens inside FL Studio (ex. the user starts playing their song, a MIDI message is received from the